It’s easy to become absorbed with flower colours when choosing garden plants, but remember that leaf shape and colour offer a more long-lived display.

 Stipa gigantea makes a glorious specimen in the garden, especially by water.
 The effect is of a fountain, with the loose oat-like flowers shooting high above the clump of leaves to sparkle in the sunlight.
 The 2m high clump ripens to golden brown through the summer, contrasting well with greener plants, and the dry foliage remains as a winter focal point.

 The bright evergreen foliage of these grassy look-alikes is extremely useful for lighting up shady sites.
 Look for golden and variegated leaf variants for extra interest.
-See what’s available from Crocus.co.uk and our online shop.
+See what’s available from Thompson and Morgan.

 Consider these possibilities: